spacetelescope/romancal/docs/roman/pipeline/main.rst

 Pipeline Stages
 ===============

-End-to-end calibration of ROman data is divided into stages of
+End-to-end calibration of Roman data is divided into stages of
 processing:

 - Stage 2 consists of detector-level corrections that are performed on a